jhallen/vivado_setup/README.md

 The next difficulty is that Xilinx IP from the "IP Catalog" is written by default to the project directory.

-An example is the clock wizard IP to use the PLL or MMCM.
+An example is the clock wizard IP to use a PLL or MMCM.

 ![image](images/ip1.png)